dantleech/blog/content/posts/2026/03-15-collections.md

 image: /images/2026-04-20/collections.png
 draft: false
 fediverse: 116262819909561259
+featured: true
+summary: |
+    Collections, like Value and Domain objects, allow you to push logic relating to a concept to the object representing that concept - in this case a **collection of items** - the items themselves could be value objects, entities, domain objects, or whatever you like.
+They contribute to a **rich domain model** and will make your code far easier to understand and maintain.
 ---

 Collections, like [Value]({{< ref "11-24-php-value-objects-and-you" >}}) and Domain objects, allow you to push logic relating